-- Given the State of Connecticut has mandated limited gatherings through April 30, (and our campus semester ends on May 8), all main campus classes and exams will continue to be held remotely for the remainder of the spring semester.
-This includes students taking 8-week courses on main campus in Term 5.
-We anticipate that 8-week courses offered on main campus in Term 6 will at least begin as remote courses.
+- Given the State of Connecticut has mandated limited gatherings through April 30, (and our campus semester ends on May 8), all campus classes and exams will continue to be held remotely for the remainder of the spring semester.
+This includes students taking 8-week courses on campus in Term 5.
+We anticipate that 8-week courses offered on campus in Term 6 will at least begin as remote courses.
 Online classes will continue to be offered without interruption.

 - Any students who are currently approved to stay in Residence Halls must contact Residence Life within the next 48 hours to review your individual plan to vacate the Resident Halls.
 Our Resident Life team is here to help you any way possible.
 A separate message is forthcoming to explain in greater detail.

 - For students that had been campus residents who left during the transition to the on-line modality and need to retrieve belongings from the resident halls, please make arrangements to pick up or store your belongings.
 You must make an appointment in advance for the safety of all.
 A separate message will be forthcoming imminently.

 We have also made the tough decision to postpone the May 9 Commencement.
 As of this moment, alternative plans have yet to be determined.
 We will have more information about an alternative graduation celebration in the coming weeks.
 I know this decision is painful for our students, who thrive on interactions with others, and their professors as part of their Post University experience.
 I realize that this is especially difficult for our seniors and graduating masters degree students who are deservedly anxious to celebrate their achievements.
 But, given the unprecedented circumstances and the health and well being of all, this seems best.

 I share the disappointment of students and associates who were anticipating sunny days on Country Club Road, and all the events that make spring special at Post University.
 This is not the semester that any of us wanted.